 an acclaimed author and epileptic who shares her personal story

-Taking Control of Your Epilepsy, a workbook for patients seeking to stop their seizures, written by Dr. Donna Andrews, Dr. Joel Reiter, and nurse Charlotte Janis
+Taking Control of Your Seizures, a workbook for patients seeking to stop their seizures, written by Dr. Donna Andrews, Dr. Joel Reiter, and nurse Charlotte Janis

 For Neurologists and Medical Professionals